Rockingscots is a website dedicated to

 Newton-on-Ayr in the early 1950s.
 He attended Ayr Grammar then

-became an apprentice electrician before service with the RAF including
+apprentice electrician with John Finnies before service with the RAF.

 spell stationed on Gan in the Indian Ocean.
 He later worked at SAL at